coffee-clang/cup/docs/development/TESTING.md

 - malformed or incomplete transactions;
 - `doctor`, `repair` and uninstall effects.

+Archive-safety integration fixtures use causal oracles: an unsafe archive must be rejected before package semantic/manifest validation, so a second fixture defect cannot hide an extraction regression.
+Unit tests retain the exact error mapping where the integration layer only needs to prove the public phase boundary.

 Network scenarios use local fixtures.
 They do not depend on a public server.
 The helper is built from the test dependency prefix and keeps the tests repeatable.
 Readiness files with payload are published only after the complete